Medical Chaperones for Sensitive Exams and Procedures: Frequently Asked Questions

 What is considered a “sensitive” exam or procedure?

-A sensitive procedure involves a physical examination of the breasts, genitalia or rectum.
-Examples include breast, vaginal, penile, scrotal or rectal exams.
+A sensitive procedure involves a physical examination of chest tissue, genitalia or rectum.
+Examples include a chest exam, vaginal, penile, scrotal, or rectal exams.

 What does the chaperone do?